How to Test a Car Battery with a Multimeter

 How to Tell If Your Alternator Is the Real Problem

-Here’s a scenario that tricks many car owners: the battery tests fine at rest (12.6V), gets replaced, and the new battery dies within a week.
-The culprit?
-A faulty alternator that isn’t recharging the battery while the car is running.
-To rule this out, start the engine and check the voltage at the battery terminals β with the engine running, a healthy alternator should push the voltage to between 13.7V and 14.7V.
+The culprit is a faulty alternator that is not recharging the battery while the car is running.
+To rule this out, start the engine and check the voltage at the battery terminals.
+With the engine running, a healthy alternator should push the voltage to between 13.7V and 14.7V.
 If it stays at 12.6V or drops, the alternator is failing to charge.

-Battery tests fine but the car still won’t start?Learn how to test your alternator in under 5 minutes.
+💡 Tip: Battery tests fine but the car still will not start?
+Learn how to test your alternator in under 5 minutes.

 How to Test Other Batteries with a Multimeter

 The same multimeter you used for your car battery can test virtually any battery type.
-The process is identical β DC voltage, red to positive, black to negative β only the expected voltage values differ.
+The process is identical: DC voltage, red to positive, black to negative.
+Only the expected voltage values differ.

 How to Test a 9V Battery with a Multimeter